sanvirk99/Communication-on-linux-machine-with-sockets/serv/README.md

 <br></br>

 <b>Send and receive messges between the two terminal.
-Same procedure applies to remote machines</b>
+Same procedure applies to remote machines, remote IP and port is needed</b>